mdfw/PubNubDucks/WORKSHOP-FILTER.md

-In the previous chapter of the Pirate Duck saga, The Pirate Duck Admiral, A`Quack, demanded a chat room for the rafts of pirate ducks around the world.
+In the previous chapter of the Pirate Duck saga, the Pirate Duck Admiral, A`Quack, demanded a chat room for the rafts of pirate ducks around the world.
 Pirate Duck IT delivered it with the help of PubNub's globally distributed realtime data network.

-There is a problem with the chat system as delivered.
+However, there is a problem with the chat system as delivered.
 The 3rd button is always stuck sending the word "Woof!"
-However, the word "Woof!" is banned in the pirate duck community.
+Sadly, the word "Woof!" is banned in the pirate duck community.
 No one knows exactly why, but the story (pirate ducks have many stories) is that A`Quack was once chased by a light-brown Dachshund named "Earl".
 Regardless, Pirate Duck IT now needs to filter out the word "Woof" from all chat traffic.
+Since the app is distributed around the world, redeployed the client is challenging.

 In addition, A`Quack has demanded that all chat messages get translated into Morse Code.
-She won't say why or what she wants to do with it, but every message be delivered with a morse code payload.
+She won't say why or what she wants to do with it, but every message *must* be delivered with a morse code payload.

 ## The requirements